 Watch out for the Speed trap located on West Neck Road in Lloyd Harbor.
 Sent in anonymously.

-Cops are strictly enforcing the speed here (posted at 40mph - you can get away with 45, maybe 50) thanks to some parents who have been complaining about the speeds on the road.
+Cops are strictly enforcing the recently reduced speed limits here thanks to some parents who have been complaining about the speeds on the road.
 They are using a black Crown Victoria and a black Chevy Impala.
 They are also being especially aggressive with this area during morning and evening rush hours.

 NASSAU BORDERS - Just as you enter and just as you are about to leave Nassau County, watch out.
 The Nassau PD will try to get you coming and going...